chuckcscccl/rustlr/appendix.md

 P --> pointer
 P -->
 ```
-The internal introduction of the empty production causes a shift-reduce
+The internal introduction of the P productions cause shift-reduce
-conflict (when the lookahead is a left-parentheses).
+conflicts (when the lookahead is a left-parentheses).
 We still don't know for
 sure what's causing the conflict, and we know that adopting a default
 shift or reduce strategy might not work, but we solved the problem with
 ```